hein05/Tip-Calculator/README.md

 - [x] List anything else that you can get done to improve the app functionality!

 1. Created Custom tip calculations using UISliderControl
-2. Added Custom Font - Broadway
+2. Added Custom Font (Third Party) - Broadway
 3. Write to disk on user selection of percentage in Setting.
 4. When bills Value reach their bounds, text's are auto resized.
+5. Added Icon and Launchscreen

 ## Video Walkthrough